webaverse/docs/docs/index.md

 ## ❤️ Contributing

 Contributions are welcome in the form of pull requests or issues.
-Please see [CONTRIBUTING.md](https://github.com/webaverse/docs/blob/master/CONTRIBUTING.md) for additional information.
+Please see <a href="https://github.com/webaverse/docs/blob/master/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING.md</a> for additional information.

 ## 💬 Community

-You can find the Webaverse community on Discord and Twitter.
-[Join our Discord server](https://discord.gg/MQNUGgB) to share and discuss the future of spatial applications or follow [@webmixedreality](https://twitter.com/webmixedreality/) on Twitter.
+You can find the Webaverse community on Discord and Twitter. <a href="https://discord.gg/MQNUGgB" target="_blank" rel="noopener noreferrer">Join our Discord server</a> to share and discuss the future of spatial applications or follow <a href="https://twitter.com/webmixedreality/" target="_blank" rel="noopener noreferrer">@webmixedreality</a> on Twitter.

 ## 📚 Guides & Further Reading